thisisnextlevel/AutomationSolution/README.md

 A proof-of-concept framework for automating tasks on a Windows machine.
 Tasks are defined as small classes implementing `IAutomationTask` and executed through a simple workflow engine.

+> **Note:** The default `Automation.Runner` project and the `UIAutomationEngine` require Windows.
+On other platforms they will throw a `PlatformNotSupportedException` during initialization.

 ## Features

 - `AutomationContext` for sharing data between tasks